 As we step into our 40s, even though there are roughly 20 employment years remaining, it is the best time to start financial planning for retirement.

-Purchasing pension plans help secure a person’s as well as their spouse’s financial future.
+Purchasing a pension plan helps secure a person’s as well as their spouse’s financial future.
 Pension plans ensure that the policyholder continues to receive the same income even after employment ceases.
 For those who already have a retirement planning , it makes sense to boost it in order to accrue a substantial amount by the time retirement actually arrives.

 Schemes like the Public Provident Fund (PPF) are also a great way to save for the long-term because: